Tips for writing your engineering personal statement

 - Any part-time jobs you’ve held, for example a paper round or working in a local café.

 - Volunteering and fundraising.
 A project that is loosely related to engineering, such as the National Energy Foundation’s Energy Envoy programme, would be particularly relevant, but helping out at your local soup kitchen is equally as impressive.
-(If you want to get involved in social action, have a look at #iwill’s website.)

 - Extracurricular activities and hobbies, such as cycling, playing the guitar or taking part in your school’s debate team.